-Deductions from the full amount payable
+Deductions from the full fee

-1. General regime and special regimes of deductions for incentives and stimuli for business investment of the Corporate Income Tax Law
+1. General regime and special regimes of deductions for incentives and stimuli for business investment of the Corporate Tax Law

-Programmes to support events of exceptional public interest.
-New deductions are included in the business field linked to events of exceptional public interest approved in Law 11/2020, of 30 December, on the General State Budget for 2021 ( BOE of 31 December).
+Support programs for events of exceptional public interest.
+New deductions are included in the business field linked to events of exceptional public interest approved in Law 11/2020, of December 30, on General State Budgets for the year 2021 ( BOE of 31).

-The thirty-first final provision.
-Two of Law 11/2020, of 30 December, on the General State Budget for 2021 ( BOE of 31 December), amended Article 39.1 of the LIS to establish that the increased limit of 50% applies not only to the amount of the deductions provided for in Article 35 (deductions for research and development and technological innovation activities) but also to the amount of those of Article 36 of the LIS (deductions for investments in film productions, audiovisual series and live performances of performing and musical arts).
+The thirty-first Final Provision.
+Two of Law 11/2020, of December 30, on the General State Budgets for the year 2021 ( BOE of 31), modified article 39.1 of the LIS to establish that the increased limit of 50 percent is applied taking into account not only the amount of the deductions provided for in article 35 (deductions for research and development and technological innovation activities) but also the amount of those in the article 36 of the LIS (deductions for investments in film productions, audiovisual series and live performances of performing arts and music).

 Deduction for foreign film productions in Spain (art.
 36.2 LIS )

-2. Special regime for business investment in the Canary Islands
+2. Special regime for business investments in the Canary Islands

 Deductions for donations and other contributions